-Measles has become a significant problem over the past few months.
-Extensive media coverage and online discourse have left many confused: Why are there suddenly so many outbreaks?
-Why are so many kids getting sick?
-Is there any way I can prevent the spread of measles?
-This Comprehensive Guide covers measles using information from top medical sites and journals, allowing you to understand exactly what measles is, the symptoms and progression, what to do if you have been exposed, common misconceptions, the importance of public health awareness, and how to help your community understand the urgency to be vigilant about measles.
+This Comprehensive Guide covers measles using information from top medical sites and journals, allowing you to understand exactly what measles is, the symptoms and progression, what to do if you have been exposed, common misconceptions, the importance of public health safety, and how to help your community understand the urgency regarding measles.

 What is Measles?

-Measles, also referred to as rubeola, is a highly contagious viral infection that primarily affects young, unvaccinated children, but can also infect unvaccinated adults (or adults who did not build immunity from a previous infection).
+Measles, also referred to as rubeola, is a highly contagious viral infection that primarily affects young, unvaccinated children, but can infect unvaccinated adults (or adults who did not build immunity from a previous infection).

 Measles is an airborne disease, meaning it spreads when an infected person breathes, coughs, sneezes, or talks.
-Those droplets can also infect surfaces and objects for up to two hours.
-People can become infected by inhaling droplets, being around someone with measles (touching, sharing food, etc.), and touching an infected surface and then touching the eyes, nose, or mouth.
-Many outbreaks started due to a decrease in vaccination rates.
+Droplets can infect surfaces and objects for up to two hours.
+People can become infected by inhaling droplets, being in close proximity to an infected person (touching, sharing food, etc.), and touching an infected surface and then touching the eyes, nose, or mouth.

 What Are Measles Symptoms and Complications?